 Beyond London's boundaries, the Ministry of Transport had plans of its own.
 Bressey's proposals for North and South Orbital Roads through the green belt had never gone away and remained in the trunk road programme.
-That made, in effect, another ring road for London, and before long the MOT took to calling it Ringway 4, though the term never seemed to find favour within the GLC.
+That made, in effect, another ring road for London, known as the North and South Orbital Roads - but for simplicity, in these pages, we often refer to it by the unofficial nickname Ringway 4.

 At first, the motorways had a respectable level of support, and borough councils were co-operative.
 It was a rather cosy state of affairs that wouldn't last long.